Nde-Code/ShodanTS/README.md

 deno run --allow-net=api.shodan.io your_file.ts
 ```

+Make sure you have correctly configured and installed the Deno extension for Visual Studio Code if you're using this client from a URL.

+For guidance, see the [Deno & Visual Studio Code documentation](https://docs.deno.com/runtime/reference/vscode/)

+You can also use my `settings.json` file located at: [`.vscode/settings.json`](.vscode/settings.json)

 ## 📚 Documentation:

 For full usage examples, configuration details, and API command references, check out the [docs.md](./docs.md) file in this repo.